mindspore-lab/mindone/examples/videocomposer/README.md

 #### Install Mindspore Lite
 You need to have a Mindspore Lite Environment first for offline inference.

-To install Mindspore Lite, please Refer to [Lite install](https://mindspore.cn/lite/docs/zh-CN/r2.1/use/downloads.html)
+To install Mindspore Lite, please refer to [Lite install](https://mindspore.cn/lite/docs/zh-CN/r2.1/use/downloads.html)

 1. Download the supporting tar.gz and whl packages according to the environment.
 2. Unzip the tar.gz package and install the corresponding version of the WHL package.